tkrach/tkrach.github.io/index.md

 - Published articles on **[Relevant Platform/Blog]**

 ## Projects
 Right now I am developing a few different personal projects for my interests and increasing my development skills.
-I am working on two main projects right now, and you can view the GitHubs for both below!
+I am working on three main projects right now, and you can view the GitHub Repositories for them below!
 - **Spotify Playlist Generator**: An application for generating spotify playlists using both Spotify and ChatGPTs' APIs [Learn More](https://github.com/tkrach/SpotifyRecommendations)
-- **Project 2**: A project for keeping my algorithm skills sharp for interviews and professional development.
+- **Algorithm Practice**: A project for keeping my algorithm skills sharp for interviews and professional development.
 [Learn More](https://github.com/tkrach/codingPractice)
 - **This Website**: This website was created on Github Pages using html, css, and jekyll [Learn More](https://github.com/tkrach/tkrach.github.io)